PawseySC/container-workflows/_episodes/03-sharing-files.md

 As desired, the last created file is owned by the host user.

-Finally, note that when running a container interactively with host IDs, you might get warnings of this type:
+When running a container interactively with host IDs, you might get warnings of this type:

 ```
 > docker run -it -u `id -u`:`id -g` ubuntu bash